Mary Renault: Relationships

 A central theme in Challans' work, both contemporary and historical, is the presentation of love as a struggle between the pursuer and the pursued.
 This dynamic was greatly influenced by the philosophy of Plato, in particular Phaedrus, his dialogue on love.
 Hierarchical relationships, involving age gaps or differences in social status, are frequently explored in Challans' novels.
 In her novels featuring same-sex couples, these hierarchies serve as an alternative to traditional gender roles.
 Fire from Heaven centres on the relationship between Alexander and his lover Hephaestion, while The Persian Boy is about the relationship between the enslaved Bagoas and Alexander.
 The novelist Linda Proud described Purposes of Love as "a strange combination of Platonism and hospital romance".
-Challans' Return to Night, another hospital romance, explores the power dynamics between Hillary, a hospital nurse, and a younger man with whom she has an affair.
+Challans' Return to Night, another hospital romance, explores the power dynamics between Hillary, a doctor, and a younger man with whom she has an affair.

 Sexuality

 Many of Challans' contemporary romance novels explored same-sex love and desire through their characters.
 For example, Colanna, an openly lesbian character, features in Purposes of Love.
 The Charioteer has been noted as an early example of the "Gay novel".
-It was written during a period of time when male homosexuality was persecuted in the United Kingdom, particularly under the policies implemented by David Maxwell Fyfe, 1st Earl of Kilmuir, who was Home Secretary from 1951 to 1954.
+It was written during a period of time when male homosexuality was illegal in the United Kingdom, particularly under the policies implemented by David Maxwell Fyfe, 1st Earl of Kilmuir, who was Home Secretary from 1951 to 1954.
 Simon Russell Beale described its contemporary context as "that sombre, twilit world of the early 1950s, when so much of homosexual life was threaded through with fear of exposure."
 The protagonists of the novel, Ralph and Laurie, look to Greek ideals as a template for how to understand their own masculinity and homosexuality.
 The society of Classical Greece acts as a more tolerant and liberating alternative to contemporary British society.

 Challans' American publishers refused to publish The Charioteer for fear of prosecution.
 Renault attributed this hesitancy to the rise of McCarthyism in the United States.
 It was not published in the United States until 1959, which made it a somewhat later addition to homosexual literature in the United States because American readers and critics had accepted serious gay love stories in such works as Djuna Barnes' Nightwood (1936), Carson McCullers' Reflections in a Golden Eye (1941), Truman Capote's Other Voices, Other Rooms (1948) and Gore Vidal's The City and the Pillar (1948).

 Her Alexander Trilogy was one of the first mainstream literary works to feature homosexual relationships prominently.
 By turning away from the twentieth century and writing stories about male lovers in the warrior societies of ancient Greece, Renault no longer had to deal with homosexuality and anti-gay prejudice as social "problems".
 Instead, she was free to consider larger ethical and philosophical concerns while examining the nature of love and leadership.